MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ### [Q# + Python](#tab/tabid-iqsharp)

-This example shows how to create a Session with Q# inline code using hosted Notebooks in Azure portal.
+This example shows how to create a Session with Q# inline code using hosted Notebooks in the Azure portal.
 You can also create Sessions using a [Python host program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs) that invokes an adjacent Q# program.

 1. Select **Notebooks** blade on your Quantum workspace, and in **My Notebooks** click on **Add New**.
 2. In **Kernel Type**, select **IPython**.